How to Claim Your Girlfriend on Your Taxes If She Lives with You

 - You cannot get a student loan interest deduction for your girlfriend if the student loan is not in your name to begin with.
 Some partners help their girlfriends pay back their loans as a personal favor, but in the eyes of the tax man only a debtor can earn a benefit from a debt.

-- Marriage still allows more benefits, such as shared healthcare plans, IRAs for homemakers, and shared deductions across most categories when filing jointly.
+- Marriage still allows more benefits, such as shared healthcare plans, IRAs for non-working spouses, and shared deductions across most categories when filing jointly.